Divyansh-321/exocentric-navigation-system/README.md

 ## Execution

 ### Phase 1: Pre-Launch Configuration
-1. Verify that both your host machine (laptop) and the ESP8266 are connected to your configured local Wi-Fi network.
+1. **Verify Connection:** Ensure both your host machine (laptop) and the ESP8266 are connected to your configured local Wi-Fi network.
-2. Update the ESP8266 IP address in `config/settings.py` with the one obtained from the Serial Monitor.
+2. **Configure IP:** Update the ESP8266 IP address in `config/settings.py` with the one obtained from the Serial Monitor.
-3. Launch the host pipeline by running `python main.py` in your terminal.
+3. **Launch Pipeline:** Run `python main.py` in your terminal.

 ### Phase 2: Runtime UI Workflow
 1. **Calibrate:** Click 4 points in the video feed to define the homography workspace.